codeoverflow-org/chatoverflow-wiki/development/Writing-a-plugin.md

  ```

-**A short explanation**: The first 3 Methods `getName`, `getAuthor` and `getDescription` are simple: They are just returning a String representing the meta information of your plugin.
-This includes its name (please make sure to not name two plugins develeoped by yourself the same), your name or pseudonym and a brief topic of the plugins purpose.
+**A short explanation**: The first 3 methods `getName`, `getAuthor` and `getDescription` are simple: They just return a String representing the metadata of your plugin.
+This includes its name (please make sure to not name two plugins identically), your name or pseudonym and a brief summary of the plugins purpose.

 The next two methods return the number of the API-Version you've developed the plugin with.
-These are evaluated in the loading process to ensure that your plugin works with the framework version from the user.
+These are evaluated in the loading process to ensure that your plugin works with the user's framework version.
 You can get these numbers from `org.codeoverflow.chatoverflow.api.APIVersion`.

-The last method `createNewPluginInstance` is the most interesting one: After the framework checked your meta and version information, it will eventually load your plugin completely.
+The last method `createNewPluginInstance` is the most interesting one: After the framework checked your metadata, it will eventually load your plugin completely.
 In this method (**and only in this method**), you may return an object that extends the plugin interface.
 This class will contain your plugin logic.

 ## Implement the Plugin